astral-sh/uv/docs/concepts/tools.md

 If the requested version conflicts with the requirements of the tool package, package resolution will fail and the command will error.

+## Python versions

+Each tool's virtual environment will be linked to a particular Python version.
+This uses the same Python version [discovery logic](./python-versions.md#discovery-of-python-versions) as other virtual environments created by uv.

+If more control is needed, you can use the `--python` option to specify a version and `--python-preference` option to set a preference for system or managed versions.
+See the [Python Versions concept](./python-versions.md) page for further information.

 ## Tool executables